ingo/ingo.github.io/_recipes/green_herb_salad.md

 ---
-title: Green Herb Salad
+author: Ottolenghi
 category: Sides
 description: A refreshing and vibrant salad packed with a variety of herbs and seeds.
   Perfect for a light lunch or as a side dish.
-image: green-herb-salad.jpg
+image: green_herb_salad.jpg
 size: 4 servings
+source: https://ottolenghi.co.uk/media/contentmanager/content/cache/646x458//green-herb-salad.jpg
 time: 30 minutes
-author: Ottolenghi
-source: https://ottolenghi.co.uk/media/contentmanager/content/cache/646x458//green-herb-salad.jpg
+title: Green Herb Salad
-veggie: ✓
+veggie: "\u2713"
 ---
 This salad is a delightful mix of fresh herbs and greens, tossed with a simple yet flavorful dressing.
 The combination of different herbs gives it a unique and refreshing taste, while the toasted seeds add a nice crunch.
 It's a recipe from the renowned chef, Ottolenghi.

 ### Ingredients